supahcraig/redpanda_basics/connectors/Benthos/demos/snowflake_streaming.md

 ## Custom topic:table mapping & dumping raw JSON

-You'll have to pre-create the snowflake table with a variant column called `json_payload` ==> need to verify schema evolution won't auto-create the table here
+You'll have to pre-create the snowflake table with a variant column called `json_payload` ==> need to verify schema evolution won't auto-create the table here.

+_NOTE: `this.metadata()` is deprecated, but the AI will still suggest it.   `metadata()` is the new syntax.

 ```yaml
 input: